MicrobesRovinj/Korlevic_EpiphyticDynamics_FrontMicrobiol_2021/code/README.md

-This directory contains all the programmatic code used in the analysis.
+This directory contains all programmatic code used in the analysis.